LYRA-Block-Lattice/LyraBroker/Readme.md

 # Limitition

-For now we only provides 3 basic API:
+For now we only provides these basic API:

 * CreateAccount: create a new account (private/public key pair) for Lyra;
 * GetStatus: get the current status of Lyra network;